 Sitia is Lassithi's second largest harbour and is the province's first and last port.
 Today, as well as being a beautiful visitor destination, Sitia is at the forefront of the region’s economy.
 The town boasts a golden beach along side the harbour, in which visitors can bathe and enjoy the sun with all amenities nearby.
 In the evening wander around the narrow streets of Sitia, walk up to the fort of Casarma and relax in the cafes on the pier.

 Sougia is situated on the south coast of Crete and is set in an area of outstanding natural beauty.
 The small town has been built on the west side of the Agia Irini gorge exit and an amazing pebbly beach is formed just in front.
 Although you get the impression that the town is newly built, you will get surprised by its long history.
-Apart from the ancient basilicas, do not miss the hiking trail to ancient Lissos, coming through a beautiful gorge.
+Apart from the Early Christian basilicas, do not miss the hiking trail to ancient Lissos, coming through the beautiful gorge of Lissos.

-Lendas harbour is situated within a tiny fishing village in South Heraklion, below the imposing Lion Rock and on the site of Grecoroman Levena.
+Lendas harbour is situated within a tiny fishing village in South Heraklion, below the imposing Lion Rock and on the site of Grecoroman town Levena.
 The harbour is surrounded white-and-blue lichened houses which huddle together creating a stunning location, ideal for eating, having a coffee or swim.
-You can access Lendas from Messara plane and keep driving to the west to Kali Limenes, crossing the wild Asterousia Range
+You can access Lendas from Messara plane after driving across the wild Asterousia Range